|On-line Readings in Public Relations by Michael Turney|

 |Media relations strategies may not be keeping pace|

 with changing practices in journalism.

-Long-time journalists and news-lovers bemoan the erosion of traditional news values, the rise of celebrity journalism, the loss of objectivity, and the explosion of personal opinion presented as "news".
-Even those who don't fully agree admit that journalism isn't as serious-minded as it once was.
-Evidence includes newspapers running routine sports stories on the front page, newscasts opening with who was kicked off Dancing with the Stars, and Nightline, once a bastion of serious in-depth coverage, devoting segments to celebrity chef "plate lists" and popular performer "play lists."
+Long-time journalists and news-lovers bemoan the erosion of traditional news values, the rise of celebrity journalism, the loss of objectivity, and the explosion of personal opinions presented as "news".
+Even those who don't object to all these short-comings still admit that journalism isn't as serious-minded as it used to be.
+The evidence is indisputable: newspapers running routine sports stories on their front page; television newscasts opening with so-called "breaking news" reports of who was kicked off Dancing with the Stars, and Nightline, which was once a bastion of serious in-depth coverage, now devotes segments to celebrity chefs' "plate lists" and popular performers' "play lists."

-Despite this, media relations books continue to tell public relations practitioners to treat reporters as Walter Cronkite wannabes when the truth is that few of today's rising "newsroom stars" even know who Cronkite was or the ideals he represented.
-It's sad, but it may be time for public relations professionals to rethink how we work with reporters and editors.
+Despite this, media relations books still tell public relations practitioners to treat reporters like Walter Cronkite wannabes, when the truth is that few of today's public relations professionals and "newsroom stars" even know who Cronkite was, let alone the ideals he represented.
+It's sad, but it may be time for public relations people to rethink how we work with reporters and editors.

 Media relations - all the ways public relations professionals interact with the mass media on behalf of their employers/clients - has always been an integral part of public relations.

 - Many public relations historians go so far as to claim that media relations and publicity were the only aspects of public relations in the early years of the profession.
 (See Publicity phase of public relations for further discussion.)

 - Today, however, public relations is a much broader profession, and media relations is just one part of it.
 It's indisputably important, but it is no longer the sole, or even the most important, part.